Civil, Coastal, and Environmental Engineering

-Satisfactory completion of the program outlined in this Bulletin leads to a Bachelor of Science in Civil Engineering.
-Students must also comply with the College of Engineering Requirements for a Degree which is covered in this Bulletin under College of Engineering.
+Satisfactory completion of the program outlined in this Bulletin leads to a degree of Bachelor of Science in Civil Engineering.
+Students must also comply with the College of Engineering Requirements for a Degree which are covered in this Bulletin under College of Engineering.

-BSCE Accelerated Bachelor's – Master's (ABM) Degree Option
+BSCE Accelerated Bachelor's to Master's (ABM) Degree Option

 |Civil, Coastal, and Environmental Engineering Faculty|